How to Clean a Dishwasher: A Comprehensive 6-Step Guide

 Avoiding Common Mistakes

-Many homeowners make mistakes that can shorten the life of their dishwasher.
+Many homeowners make mistakes that can shorten the life of their dishwashers.
 Here’s what to avoid:

 • Never use bleach in a stainless steel dishwasher—it can damage the finish.